capgemini-psdu/cloud-former-alexa/cloud-former-lambda/Python/readme.md

 s3-bucket-name-example
 ```

 You will then be asked the name of your app's function.
-The default option given is okay to use here.
+The default option given is required here.

 ```
 lambda_function.app